johnaponte/afdx/README.md

-# afdx: Diagnosis performace using attributable fraction
+# afdx: Diagnosis performance using attributable fraction

 ## Introduction

-This R-package help on the estimation of diagnosis perfomance (Sensitivity, Specificity, Positive predictive value, Negative predicted value) of a diagnostic test where the golden standard can't be measured but can be estimated using the attributable fraction
+This R-package help on the estimation of diagnosis performance (Sensitivity, Specificity, Positive predictive value, Negative predicted value) of a diagnostic test where the golden standard can't be measured but can be estimated using the attributable fraction